gbisaga/devops/aws-devops-onpremise.md

 - Can download Amazon Linux 2 AMI as a .iso VM -> VMWare, VirtualBox, etc.
 - VM Import/Export to EC2 instances
   - Migrate existing applications into EC2
-  - Create DR stragegy for on-premise VMs
+  - Create DR strategy for on-premise VMs
   - Export back the VMs from EC2 to on-premise
 - AWS Application Discovery service
   - Gather info about on-premise servers to plan a migration